A California Tradition… Knott’s Berry Farm

 You can’t talk about Knott’s Berry Farm and not talk about the roller coasters.
 The park is known for them, ranging from the introductory level kiddie coaster Timber Twister, all the way up to the coaster-enthusiast’s dream ride, Ghost Rider.

 Knotts Berry Farm even has historic roller coasters.
-The very first flywheel coaster ever built, Montezooma’s Revenge, is still in operation and it’s still wildly popular.
+The very first flywheel coaster ever built, Montezooma’s Revenge, is still in operation and it’s still wildly popular. *Note: Montezooma’s Revenge is under construction and set to reopen some time in 2024.

 Here’s our rundown of Knott’s Berry Farm’s roller coaster offerings, from mild to super adrenaline rush.